-Based on your results, circle or highlight whether the program met the goal Student Learning Outcome 2.
-Met Not Me Actions (Describe the decision-making process and actions planned for program improvement.
+Based on your results, circle or highli ght whether the program met the goal Student Learning Outcome 2.
+Met Not Met

+Actions (Describe the decision-making process and actions planned for program improvement.
 The actions should include a timeline.)

 It's potentially significant that thesis scores were consistently higher than those seen in comprehensive exams.
-While thes naturally be more motivated and inclined to excel, it is also true that they are much more closely mentored.
-Therefore, it i attention paid to non-thesis track graduates and preparing all students for the specific requirements of the three comprehent the average scores for this learning outcome. s likely that m nore The department thus proposes to do the following: Examine learning outcomes for all courses, making sure that the course learning outcomes align with those of the necessary/appropriate, adjust course-specific leaning outcomes to match/dovetail program learning outcomes.
-Ensure that students have the ability to practice for comprehensive exams throughout their studies as part of their that they are more prepared for the actual qualifying exams.
+While thesis students could naturally be more motivated and inclined to excel, it is also true that they are much more closely mentored.
+Therefore, it is likely that more attention paid to non-thesis track graduates and preparing all students for the specific requirements of the three comprehensive exams will improve the average scores for this learning outcome.

+The department thus proposes to do the following:

+- Examine learning outcomes for all courses, making sure that the course learning outcomes align with those of the program.
+Where necessary/appropriate, adjust course-specific leaning outcomes to match/dovetail program learning outcomes. - Ensure that students have the ability to practice for comprehensive exams throughout their studies as part of their regular coursework so that they are more prepared for the actual qualifying exams.

 Follow-Up (Provide your timeline for follow-up.
-If follow-up has occurred, describe how the actions above have resulted in program improvement nt.)
-A meaningful follow-up will be possible in two cycles once the department's graduate faculty have had the opportunit learning outcomes, evaluate the current rubric, and evaluate the alignment between course-specific learning outcomes a outcomes.
-In the meantime, we have already begun including course assignments that more closely dovetail the format and nd the program m's learnir well on the comprehensive exams.
+If follow-up has occurred, describe how the actions above have resulted in program improvement.)

+A meaningful follow-up will be possible in two cycles (AY 2021/22), once the department's graduate faculty have had the opportunity to review the program's learning outcomes, evaluate the current rubric, and evaluate the alignment between course-specific learning outcomes and the program's learning outcomes.
+In the meantime, we have already begun including course assignments that more closely dovetail the format and skills necessary to perform well on the comprehensive exams.